TessellateDataScience/faceShieldOptimisations/getStarted/README.md

 As an aside, we're leveraging a server with loads of cores to run numerous computations simultaneously, with intention to increase confidence (reliability) such investigations, like yours above, are adequately accurate.
 But, you might want to explore a recommended OpenFOAM reference [4] to more fully understand what is computing under-the-hood, if you're interested in further investigations of the fluid dynamics & changing PPE designs.

+## Numerous designs of face shields
+The computation above simulates flow around a 'normal' face shield.
+We've also provided a 'novel' design where surfaces cover the bottom and sides (with a gap near the wearer's face).

+To run identical computations across these differing designs (effectively a perfect A/B Test), you need to load the enclosed face-shield 'geometry' data.
+To do this, `cd ../../foamFiles` to go to the source files, then `git log` to show the differing geometry data available.
+To make the enclosed face-shield geometry active, `git checkout 9988d9` (the first 6 digits of the commit number).

+You'll then need to rebuild the case.
+First `cd ./combined` then `bash caseSetup.sh`.
+Let the environment do it's thing, and if all is well you'll see 'Mesh OK' after `checkMesh`.
+Save your previous 'case0' as another name, then copy the new case to your working directory via `cp -r /home/foamFiles/combined /home/foam/caseNovel`.
+Finally run a computation of airflow around the novel shield.

+## Analysis of designs
+We've developed code that uses [pyVista](https://pyvista.org/) within a [Jupyter](https://jupyter.org/) environment.
+To enable this 'post-processing' environment, exit the computational env. then execute `docker run -it -v "$(pwd):/home/jovyan/work" -p 8888:8888 ghcr.io/pyvista/pyvista:latest`.
+Once the environment is loaded, copy then paste the URL (similar to 'http://127.0.0.1:8888/lab?token=139...') into your web browser (Chrome, Firefox, etc).

+Select 'Python' under 'Notebook', then click on the `work` directory (on left side).
+To run our analysis on your computations, download `dataAnalysis.ipynb` into your 'working' directory (`foamDockEnv`) then open that notebook (visible within `work` directory).
+Run that notebook using the 'double play' button.
+You show see bioaerosols' trajectories appear below the last 'cell'.
+If you get an error (shown in red), you will probably have to change the 'path' to your case data, or comment out some lines in each `0/*` file via `//#includeEtc "caseDicts/setConstraintTypes"`.

 ## Footnotes
 [0] Saving you 3+ years of time due to not having to complete usually non-essential 'requirements' as part of research degree prerequisites).
 [1] Coursera | What Is Social Entrepreneurship?
 A Guide: https://www.coursera.org/articles/social-entrepreneurship